 Are you confused about the rules on growing weed in California?
+Still can’t seem to find information about how many weed plants you can grow?
 I’m pretty sure that is by design.

 Being that marijuana legalization is still pretty new, in many states the rules are quite vague.
 I’m no lawyer, but I have gathered some info in the hope that you’ll learn what you need to know about marijuana growing laws in California.
 However, if you need more information, you probably should talk to a lawyer.